artikcloud/sample-android-manageLwm2mDevice/README.md

  1. [Create a device type](https://developer.artik.cloud/documentation/tools/web-tools.html#creating-a-device-type) (or use the one you already own) in the [Developer Dashboard](https://developer.artik.cloud/).

- 2. Enable [Device Management Properties](https://developer.artik.cloud/documentation/advanced-features/device-management.html#device-management-in-the-developer-dashboard) for your device type.
+ 2. Enable [Device Management Device Properties](https://developer.artik.cloud/documentation/device-management/manage-devices-using-lwm2m.html#enable-device-properties) for your device type.
 You do this in the [Device Type Dashboard](https://developer.artik.cloud/dashboard/devicetypes)—> Select Your Device Type —> Select Device Management —> Click "Enable Device Properties".

  3. Follow [these instructions](https://developer.artik.cloud/documentation/tools/web-tools.html#creating-an-application) to create an application.
 For this Android app, select the following:
   - Under “AUTHORIZATION METHODS”, check “Client credentials, auth code, implicit”.
   - Set “AUTH REDIRECT URL” to myapp://redirect.
   - Under “PERMISSIONS”, check “Read” for “Profile”.

  Get the [client ID](https://developer.artik.cloud/documentation/tools/web-tools.html#how-to-find-your-application-id), which you will need later.

- 4. At [My ARTIK Cloud](https://my.artik.cloud/), [Connect a device](https://developer.artik.cloud/documentation/tools/web-tools.html#connecting-a-device) (or use the one you already own) of the device type.
+ 4. At [My ARTIK Cloud](https://my.artik.cloud/), [Connect a device](https://developer.artik.cloud/documentation/tools/web-tools.html#connecting-a-device) (or use the one you already own) of the above device type.
 Get the [device ID and token](https://developer.artik.cloud/documentation/tools/web-tools.html#managing-a-device-token), which you will need later.

 ### Setup Android project

  1. Clone this sample repository
  2. In Android Studio, import this project.
  3. Update Config.java file.
-In this file, replace the placeholders with your own device ID, device type ID, and client ID, which you get when [setting up in ARTIK Cloud](#setup-at-artik-cloud).
+In this file, replace the placeholders with your own device ID, device type ID, and client ID, which you have obtained when [setting up in ARTIK Cloud](#setup-at-artik-cloud).

 Now build the project, which will download the ARTIK Cloud SDK JAR from [Maven Central Repository](http://search.maven.org/).
 Deploy the APK to an Android phone.
-You can play with the app and LWM2M client emulator like in the demo.
+You can play with the app and LWM2M client simulator like in the demo.

 ## Demo

- 1. On the terminal, run the following command to start a [LWM2M Client emulator](https://github.com/artikcloud/artikcloud-lwm2m-c):
+ 1. On the terminal, run the following command to start a [LWM2M Client simulator](https://github.com/artikcloud/artikcloud-lwm2m-c):

    ```
    %> akc_client -n -u coaps://coaps-api.artik.cloud:5686 -d YOUR_DEVICE_ID -t YOUR_DEVICE_TOKEN